owncloud-archive/documentation/developer_manual/app/custom-storage-backend.rst

 Mounting Storages
 -----------------

-For an app to add it's storages to the filesystem it should implement a mount provider and register it to the filesystem.
+For an app to add its storages to the filesystem it should implement a mount provider and register it with the filesystem.
-Implementing mount providers is done by implementing the ``\OCP\Files\Config\IMountProvider`` interface which contains the ``getMountsForUser(IUser $user, IStorageFactory $storageFactory)`` which should return a list of mountpoints that should be created for a user.
+Implementing mount providers is done by implementing the ``\OCP\Files\Config\IMountProvider`` interface, containing the ``getMountsForUser(IUser $user, IStorageFactory $storageFactory)`` method, which returns a list of mountpoints that should be created for a user.

 .. code-block:: php